uwindsorcss/csgames/README.md

 March 17-19, 2023

-### Will I Need to Pay for Transportation and Lodging if I Attend?
+### Will I Need to Pay to Attend?

-CSS will pay for your transportation to and from the event, as well as shared lodging.
+CSS subsidizes the trip for all twenty students and will be covering some costs (most likely flights) to the event.

 ### Where is CS Games Hosted?